AxelCCp/AxelCCp/README.md

 ----------------------------------------
 👋 Hi, I'm Axel  <br/>
 ----------------------------------------
 I'm a Java Developer 😊, I'm from Chile🐧🏔️❄️, I live in Mexico ✈️🌵🌴🌶️ 🌮🌮🌮 and I built this profile so you can review my main skills and knowledge about programming.
-Also, Here you will find documentation files and images about de code and project deployments ✨.
+Also, here you will find documentation files and images about the code and project deployments ✨.

 -------------------------------------------------------------------------------------------------------------------------------------
 :mage_man: `SYMBOLOGY OF MY REPOSITORY` ✨ <br>